 Book clubs are an opportunity for students to read and discuss books with their peers, and they are also a great way to get to know other students with similar interests.
-LCA currently has three book clubs: a middle school club for girls, a middle school club for guys, and a high school club for guys and girls combined.
+LCA currently has three book clubs: a Middle School club for girls, a Middle School club for guys, and an Upper School club for guys and girls combined.
 All three clubs meet in the Media Center once a month to discuss their books while enjoying a few snacks and each other’s company.
 Book clubs are led by Jessica Drobny, Jennifer Armstrong, and Ryan Saltamacchio.
 Students may join a club at any time, regardless of whether or not they have attended any previous meetings.

 For more information or to join a club, please contact Jessica Drobny.

 LCA's Going Green team is responsible for ensuring that recyclable materials are properly sorted and bagged for pick up by Walton County each week.
 As part of the Keep Walton Beautiful campaign, recyclable materials are weighed for each school who participates in the program and tallied monthly.
 Consistently, LCA is a top participant in the program.
 Students who wish to be a part of the Going Green team can contact the Upper School office at the start of the school year.

 The Grad to Grad Program is one of the intentional ways that LCA works to unite our Upper School seniors with our Lower School students.
 Our desire and purpose is that the senior students will be godly spiritual and social influences who lead their kindergartners.

 The idea was proposed by two former students, Kevin Allen and Rylee Atwell, and was launched in fall 2016.
 As seniors, they proposed this program to build upon relationships they had already established with staff-member kids.
 We are grateful for the vision of two students to create this opportunity at LCA.

 HIGH SCHOOL ADMISSIONS INTERN